AlexanderMichael12/BFB-321-Semester-Project-Group-10/readme.md

 Led the REST API design, defined all backend endpoints, and implemented the core backend logic together with database integration.
 Also authored the Reflection section of the final report.

 - Dimitri Ladas:
-Created the entire project README from scratch and produced the Implementation Guide.
+Created the entire project readme from scratch and produced the Implementation Guide.
 Completed the Risk & Mitigation section as well as the Sustainability & Scalability components of the report.

 - Jarod Labuschagne:
 Authored the Executive Summary and the Final Concept & System Architecture sections.
 Assisted with frontend–backend integration to ensure smooth communication between UI and backend services.